SJTU-IPADS/wukong/TUTORIALS.md

 <a name="lubm"></a>
-## Runing SPARQL queries for LUBM on Wukong
+## Runing SPARQL queries on a LUBM dataset

 ### Step 1: Prepare LUBM data